Mayer-Vietoris squares in algebraic geometry: Mayer--Vietoris squares

 Flat Mayer--Vietoris squares and weak Mayer--Vietoris squares are stable under arbitrary base change but tor-independent Mayer--Vietoris squares are not.
-We now give six examples: \begin{itemize} \item Two examples of weak Mayer--Vietoris squares that are not tor-independent Mayer--Vietoris squares. \item Two examples of closed immersions that give rise to non-flat tor-independent Mayer--Vietoris squares. \item A tor-independent Mayer--Vietoris square that is not universally a tor-independent Mayer--Vietoris square. \item A flat Mayer--Vietoris as in \eqref{E:MV-square} with $j$ not quasi-compact that is not a pushout in the category of affine schemes. \end{itemize} As we will see later, tor-independent Mayer--Vietoris squares satisfy gluing of quasi-coherent sheaves.
+We now give six examples of squares as in \eqref{E:MV-square}: \begin{itemize} \item Two examples of weak Mayer--Vietoris squares that are not tor-independent Mayer--Vietoris squares.
+(Example~\ref{E:weak-but-not-MV}) \item Two examples of tor-independent Mayer--Vietoris squares where $f$ is a non-flat closed immersion.
+(Examples~\ref{E:diagonal-square-not-flat}--\ref{EX:valuation-MV-square}) \item A tor-independent Mayer--Vietoris square that is not universally a tor-independent Mayer--Vietoris square.
+(Example~\ref{E:mv-not-umv}) \item A flat Mayer--Vietoris square, with $j$ not quasi-compact, that is not a pushout in the category of affine schemes.
+(Example~\ref{E:fmv-nonqc-nonpo}) \end{itemize} As we will see later, tor-independent Mayer--Vietoris squares satisfy gluing of quasi-coherent sheaves.
 In particular, $\Gamma(X,\Orb_X)=\Gamma(X',\Orb_{X'})\times_{\Gamma(U',\Orb_{U'})}\Gamma(U,\Orb_U)$, which does not always hold for weak Mayer--Vietoris squares.

 \begin{example} Let $A=k[x]$, $B=A[z_1,z_2,\dots]/(xz_1,\{z_k-xz_{k+1}\}_{k\geq 1})$ and $C=B/(z_1)$.
 Then $A/(x^n) = B/(x^n) = C/(x^n) = k[x]/(x^n)$ and $A_x = B_x = C_x = k[x]_x$.
-Let $X=\spec A$, $Z=\spec A/(x)$, $U=X\setminus Z$, $X'=\spec B$, $U'=X'\setminus Z$ and $X''=\spec C$.
+Let $X=\spec A$, $Z=\spec A/(x)$, $U=X\smallsetminus Z$, $X'=\spec B$, $U'=X'\smallsetminus Z$ and $X''=\spec C$.
 Then the squares

 are weak Mayer--Vietoris squares but not tor-independent Mayer--Vietoris squares.
 Indeed $A\to B\times_{B_x} A_x=B$ and $B\to C\times_{C_x} B_x=C$ are not isomorphisms.

 Note that $Z\inj X$ is a Cartier divisor but $Z\inj X'$ is not a Cartier divisor. \end{example}